cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 return, other than having new peers joining their network.

-From an operational point of view, the design of the p2p layer should take into consideration the fact that not every node in the network is a "good" State sync server.
+From an operational point of view, the design of the p2p layer should take into consideration the fact that not every node in the network is a "good" state sync server.
 Fresh nodes, which need support for bootstrapping, should then be able to discover peers in the network that are able or willing to provide application snapshots.
 The implementation of this feature would require a more complex content-based peer discovery mechanism.

-However, while relevant, strengthening p2p-based State sync should be seen as _orthogonal_ to the solution proposed in this ADR, which should have relevant use cases even for an enhanced version of State sync.
+However, while relevant, strengthening p2p-based state sync should be seen as _orthogonal_ to the solution proposed in this ADR, which should have relevant use cases even for an enhanced version of state sync.

 ### Manual application state transfer